 Do you have any information on the race/ethnicity of college and university faculty and staff?

-NOTE: Degree-granting institutions grant associate’s or higher degrees and participate in Title IV federal financial aid programs.
+NOTE: Graduate students with titles such as graduate or teaching fellow who assist senior faculty are excluded.
+Degree-granting institutions grant associate’s degrees or higher and participate in Title IV federal financial aid programs.
 Race categories exclude persons of Hispanic ethnicity.
+Estimates are based on full-time faculty whose race/ethnicity was known.
+Detail may not sum to 100 percent because data on some racial/ethnic groups are not shown.

 Other Resources: (Listed by Release Date)